ropensci-archive/roweb2/content/blog/2018-05-03-onboarding-is-work.md

 Let’s have a look at a few packages.
 The x-axis represents time, and the grey box the onboarding period (from issue opening i.e. submission to issue closing i.e. approval).
-The blue lines above the y-axis are the number of lines *added* in one commit while the red lines below the y-axis are the number of lines *deleted* in one commit.
+The salmon lines above the y-axis are the number of lines *added* in one commit while the blue lines below the y-axis are the number of lines *deleted* in one commit.

 ``` r